-1. The name of the defined type is specified in the name attribute of the complexType element.

-- 2. The first child element of the complexType describes the behavior of the structure's fields when it is put on the wire.
-See Complex type varieties. - 3.
-Each of the fields of the defined structure are defined in element elements that are grandchildren of the complexType element.
+- The name of the defined type is specified in the attribute of the element. - The first child element of the complexType describes the behavior of the structure's fields when it is put on the wire.
+See Complex type varieties. - Each of the fields of the defined structure are defined in elements that are grandchildren of the element.
 See Defining the parts of a structure.

-For example the structure shown in Example 2.3, "Simple Structure" would be defined in XML Schema as a complex type with two elements.
+For example, the structure shown in Example 3 is be defined in XML Schema as a complex type with two elements.

-Example 2.3.
+Example 3.
 Simple Structure